Cluster Before You Hallucinate: Approximating Node-Capacitated Network Design and Energy Efficient Routing: Introduction

+The \eevrp problem has also been studied in the special case that speed scaling occurs on the edges instead of the nodes.
+As noted earlier, it is more realistic to have speed-scalable nodes rather than edges.
+Presumably, the assumption in these previous papers that speed scaling occurs on the edges was motivated by reasons of mathematical tractability, as network design problems with edge costs are usually easier to solve than the corresponding problems with node costs.
+The paper \cite{AndrewsAZ10} obtained a $\log^{O(\alpha)}n$-approximation algorithm for the edge-cost \eevrp.
+The paper \cite{Medalg} considered the single-sink special case (with edge costs) and obtained an $O(1)$-approximation algorithm and $O(\log^{2 \alpha+1} n)$-competitive randomized online algorithm.
+Later, \cite{AntoniadisIKMNPS14} obtained a simple $O(\log^\alpha n)$-approximation algorithm for the multicommodity edge version, which was also extended to an $\tilde O(\log^{3\alpha+1} n)$-competitive randomized online algorithm.

+We note that the \ncnd problem is a special case of a very general model, called {\em fixed-charge network design} that has been studied extensively in the operations research literature, see e.g. \cite{KimP99,Costa05,HewittNS13}.
+The focus in these papers has been on solving the problem exactly, which is different from our goal of polynomial-time approximation algorithms.

+An $O(\log k)$-approximation algorithm for the basic {\em node-weighted} Steiner tree problem was obtained in ~\cite{KleinR94}, which is also the best possible approximation ratio (as set cover is a special case).
+This contrasts with the usual (edge-weighted) Steiner tree, for which constant-factor approximations are known~\cite{ByrkaGRS13}.
+Our algorithm also makes use of the \emph{partial} node weighted Steiner tree (PNWST) problem, where we only want to connect a certain number of terminals.
+An $O(\log n)$ approximation algorithm for PNWST was obtained in \cite{KonemannSS12,MossR07}.

-Another related framework is that of \emph{buy-at-bulk} network design, where the cost on a network element is a concave function of the load through it.
-Here again, there were several works focusing on the edge-case~\cite{AA97,GMM01,CHKS06} before the node-cases were understood~\cite{CHKS07,ACSZ07}. \cite{Andrews04} showed poly-logarithmic hardness of approximation for the edge-versions of uniform and non-uniform buy-at-bulk network design.
-Lower bounds on these edge-weighted problems apply easily to the node-weighted versions.
-From a technical standpoint, the hallucination idea used in~\cite{AntoniadisIKMNPS14} and also in our algorithm, is rather similar to the Sample-Augment framework~\cite{GuptaKPR07} for solving Buy-at-Bulk problems.
+Buy-at-bulk network design is also somewhat related to our model.
+Here, the cost on a network element (edge or node) is a {\em concave} function of the load through it.
+Poly-logarithmic approximation algorithms are known for both edge-weighted~\cite{AA97,GMM01,CHKS06} and node-weighted cases~\cite{CHKS07,ACSZ07}.
+The paper \cite{Andrews04} also showed poly-logarithmic hardness of approximation for buy-at-bulk network design.
+From a technical standpoint, the hallucination idea used in~\cite{AntoniadisIKMNPS14} and also in our algorithm, is similar to the Sample-Augment framework in~\cite{GuptaKPR07} for solving Buy-at-Bulk problems.
 However, our algorithm analysis is quite different from those for Buy-at-Bulk, and is more similar in spirit to the analysis of cut-sparsification algorithms~\cite{karger1999random,SpielmanT11,fung2011general}.